morvan68/NWpasta/Trials Pasta.md

 head
 ```
+Do not kill skulls.
-whoever gets skull attached to them move in front of the floating head, once the skull is in the center attack it directly from behind.
+take skulls to side with floating head, once the skull is in the center attack it directly from behind to push it into head.
 ```
 gears
 ```
-do not use aoe in the middle, bring cubes to corners before killing them.
+do not kill cubes. they are fragile, no aoe in the middle.
+bring cubes to corners before killing them.
 ```
 tethers
 ```
+try to stay together, kill chords.
 make sure everyone is alive before killing the last cord.
 ```
 baby